MostlyAdequate/mostly-adequate-guide/ch2.md

 });
 ```

-Had we written it using the first class function, much less would need to change:
+Had we written it as a first class function, much less would need to change:

 ```js
 httpGet('/post/2', renderPost);  // renderPost is called from within httpGet with however many arguments it wants
 ```

 Besides the removal of unnecessary functions, we must name and reference arguments.
 Names are a bit of an issue, you see.
 We have potential misnomers - especially as the codebase ages and requirements change.
-Multiple names for the same concept is a common source of confusion in projects.
+Having multiple names for the same concept is a common source of confusion in projects.
 There is also the issue of generic code.
 For instance, these two functions do exactly the same thing, but one feels infinitely more general and reusable:

 ```js
 // specific to our current blog